Last updated: June 23, 2021

 Power outages are fairly benign (if annoying) to humans, and short power outages (less than 24 hours) are generally not very dangerous to reptiles, either.
 But longer outages can become life-threatening, since they rely on electric devices for the heat that powers their metabolism and other processes.
 So a major part of emergency preparedness with pet reptiles is being able to care for them without electricity.

 During summer, a power outage will take out air conditioning, so your point of greatest concern will be keeping reptiles cool.
 Baths can be used to cool down hot reptiles.
 Battery-operated mister fans can be employed to help keep chameleons and geckos cool.
 If you have prey items in the freezer, don’t forget to grab ice from the store to keep them from spoiling.

 During winter, a power outage can take out electric furnaces, space heaters, heat lamps, heat pads, etc. High-quality Uniheat shipping warmers are inexpensive and can be used for up to 72 hours each to keep your reptiles cozy.
 Plus, since they’re shipping warmers, there’s no danger of accidentally burning your reptile.

 If you have a large collection or are incubating eggs, you may want to invest in a backup generator instead of trying to juggle emergency care for a roomful of reptiles.
-Keep in mind that outdoor generators are generally more powerful than indoor generators, and are thus capable of powering more devices.
+Keep in mind that outdoor generators (gas/solar powered) or are generally more powerful than indoor generators/portable batteries, and are thus capable of powering more devices.